evont/vite-plugin-spritesmith/README.md

 So the way generated image is accessed from the generated API now must be specified manually.

 ## Config
-- `watch` - should watch source images change or not, default `true`
+- `watch` - should watch source images change or not, default `false`
 - `src` - used to build a list of source images

   - `cwd` should be the closest common directory for all source images;